-Truist Foundation announces se - GuruFocus.com
+Truist Foundation Announces Se - GuruFocus.com

-In collaboration with MIT Solve, more than $1 million in grants and comprehensive support will be given to nonprofits utilizing innovative technology-based solutions to support small business owners

-CHARLOTTE, N.C., May 8, 2023 /PRNewswire/ -- Truist Foundation announced the launch of its second Inspire Awards Challenge, featuring a pitch and a capacity-building grant program for nonprofit organizations that are aiding entrepreneurs from undercapitalized communities.
+CHARLOTTE, NC / ACCESSWIRE / May 10, 2023 / Truist Foundation announced the launch of its second Inspire Awards Challenge, featuring a pitch and a capacity-building grant program for nonprofit organizations that are aiding entrepreneurs from undercapitalized communities.
 The second Inspire Awards Challenge spotlights how technology remains crucial for small business success, exploring how it can empower entrepreneurs to serve their constituents, adapt during economic disruptions, streamline operations, and build partnerships that strengthen the small business community.

 The Inspire Awards Challenge, in collaboration with Solve- an initiative of the Massachusetts Institute of Technology (MIT) dedicated to promoting innovative solutions to global problems, seeks nonprofit organizations with creative, tech-enabled solutions that address challenges faced by small business owners.
 From now until Aug.
 7, 2023, qualifying nonprofits can submit applications through MIT Solve that answer the question, "What innovative, technology-based solution is your nonprofit implementing to create pathways to resiliency and sustainability for small businesses?"